-Did you know that dental records can be helpful in identifying bodies up to 93 percent of the time?
+Most people may not know that dental records can be helpful in identifying bodies that have been damaged beyond recognition.
 That’s not the only intriguing fact about forensic science.
-Maggots, yes maggots, found on decomposing bodies can provide other clues, such as out how long a body has been decomposing.
-For those curious few who in whom these facts do not elicit a squeamish response, and who like and have a knack for natural sciences such as biology and chemistry, you might just want to consider a career in forensic science could be the right path.
+Maggots found on decomposing bodies can provide other clues, such as out how long a body has been decomposing.
+For those curious few who in whom these facts do not elicit a squeamish response, and who like and have a knack for natural sciences such as biology and chemistry, a career in forensic science could be the right path.

-Of course, education is an important component to the career, with the Bureau of Labor Statistics (BLS) reporting that a bachelor’s degree –in the natural sciences—and a master’s degree in forensic science as the basic steps to entering the occupation.
-This type of college training can introduce you to the essentials in the sciences, and not just biology or chemistry, but also where these two combine, like biochemistry.
-You should also gain an understanding of criminal justice procedures and processes as well.
-That’s because whether you are working in a lab, or in any advanced niche forensic science field, like forensic entomology, understanding how the law applies to the science you are undertaking is fundamental.
+Of course, education is an important component to the career, with the Bureau of Labor Statistics (BLS) reporting that a bachelor’s degree in the natural sciences and a master’s degree in forensic science are typically important steps to entering the occupation.
+This type of academic training can introduce students to the essentials in the sciences, and not just biology or chemistry, but also where these two combine, like biochemistry.
+Prospective forensic science technicians should also gain an understanding of criminal justice procedures and processes as well.
+That’s because whether a technician is working in a lab, or in any advanced niche forensic science field, like forensic entomology, understanding how the law applies to the science is fundamental.

-For those who are more interested in being out in the field is important to you – like actually being at the scene of the crime, a career in crime scene investigation (CSI) could be more up your alley.
-For CSI, you need to know how to collect and preserve evidence at a scene, but also how to secure a scene and even to make sure that evidence is not contaminated.
-Whether it’s working in a lab or out in the field, it could be hard to find a job unless you’ve got the needed background and training – and that’s typically through a college education, as well, in many cases of CSI, completing a police academy.
+For those who are more interested in being out in the field – like actually being at the scene of the crime, a career in crime scene investigation (CSI) could be the right choice.
+For CSI, professionals need to know how to collect and preserve evidence at a scene, but also how to secure a scene and to make sure that evidence is not contaminated.
+Whether working in a lab or out in the field, it could be hard to find a job without the needed background and training – and that is typically through a college education, or in many cases for CSI, completing a police academy.

 Here’s another interesting feature of a forensic science career – the job can pay more than other occupations.
-Consider that the mean annual pay for forensic science technicians in the U.S. was $58,610, according to May 2014 data from the BLS.
-Guess what?
-This compares considerably well to the mean wages for all occupations combined in the U.S. — that of $47,320.
+Consider that the mean annual pay for forensic science technicians in the U.S. was $61,220, according to May 2017 data from the BLS.
+This compares well to the mean wages for all occupations combined in the U.S., which is $50,620.
 That calculates to a more than $10,000 annual average difference.
-Of course, pay is never so cut and dry and wages can vary based on educational level, time on the job and even the state in which you work.
-As a side note, the mean pay for forensic science technicians working in Montana was $58,170.
-While this is slightly less than the nationwide pay for the field ($58,610), Montana offers a lower than average cost-of-living when it comes to utilities and transportation.
+Of course, pay is never so cut and dry and wages can vary based on educational level, time on the job and even the state in which the technician works.
+As a side note, the mean pay for forensic science technicians working in Montana was $57,710 (BLS 2017).

-Nationwide, job opportunities for forensic science technicians are expected to grow by six percent from 2012-2022, according to the BLS.
-This is not spectacular growth by any means, but could result in approximately 700 new positions becoming available during this time.
-In Montana, job demand is even more favorable with opportunities expected to increase by nine percent from 2012-2022, according to CareerInfoNet.com.
+Nationwide, job opportunities for forensic science technicians are expected to grow by 17 percent from 2016 2026, according to the BLS, which could result in approximately 2,600 new positions becoming available during this time.

 A master’s degree is usually needed to become a forensic science technician, but one can make a start by building strong skills at the undergraduate level.
-Science will be an important part of your education whether you are pursuing forensic science at the very beginning or starting out with an undergraduate degree in a specific science.
-Below are a number of ways in which you can start building your forensic science skills and obtaining that first job.
+Science will be an important part of a forensic science technician’s education whether they are pursuing forensic science at the very beginning or starting out with an undergraduate degree in a specific science.
+Below are the most common steps professionals take towards building forensic science skills and obtaining that first job.

 CSI provides a different way to enter the forensic science field.
 Instead of working in a lab, it gives individuals the opportunity to be out in the field actually collecting and preserving evidence and also keeping a scene secure to prevent evidence contamination.
-CSIs need to obtain a variety of skills related to the criminal justice system, including how to present evidence in court, which is why an education is so important.
-Steps to enter CSI include:
+Crime scene investigators need to obtain a variety of skills related to the criminal justice system, including how to present evidence in court, which is why an education is so important.
+Common paths to enter CSI include:

 There are numerous certifications available in CSI, offered through organizations such as the International Association for Identification (IAI) and the ICSIA.
 Usually, specific education is needed to undergo the certification process and once certification has been obtained, there are very specific steps that need to be followed to be re-certified in the future.

-There are several different undergraduate programs offered in the forensic sciences in Montana, but, unfortunately, none that are accredited through the Forensic Science Education Programs Accreditation Commission (FEPAC), the accrediting branch of the AAFS.
+There are several different undergraduate programs offered in the forensic sciences in Montana but unfortunately, none that are accredited through the Forensic Science Education Programs Accreditation Commission (FEPAC), the accrediting branch of the AAFS.
 This accreditation may not be necessary to seeking employment, however, but could be preferred by some hiring agencies.
 Learn more about programmatic and institutional accreditation further down on this page.
 Some forensic science options in Montana include:

 Other alternatives for students in Montana include pursuing a bachelor’s degree in the natural sciences, such as biology or chemistry, and then completing a master’s degree in forensic science.
 Students looking for on-campus options at the graduate level may need to seek programs in nearby states or consider online graduate training.